Privacy Shield Policy

 - comply with and enforce applicable legal requirements, relevant industry standards and the company's policies.

-Stratus Technologies, Inc. will only process EU Personal Data in ways that are compatible with the purpose that Stratus Technologies, Inc. collected it for, or for purposes the individual later authorizes.
-Before we use your EU Personal Data for a purpose that is materially different than the purpose we collected it for or that you later authorized, we will provide you with the opportunity to opt out.
-Stratus Technologies, Inc. maintains reasonable procedures to help ensure that EU Personal Data is reliable for its intended use, accurate, complete, and current.
+Stratus Technologies, Inc. will only process Personal Data in ways that are compatible with the purpose that Stratus Technologies, Inc. collected it for, or for purposes the individual later authorizes.
+Before we use your Personal Data for a purpose that is materially different than the purpose we collected it for or that you later authorized, we will provide you with the opportunity to opt out.
+Stratus Technologies, Inc. maintains reasonable procedures to help ensure that Personal Data is reliable for its intended use, accurate, complete, and current.

 - contact information (such as name, postal address, telephone number and email address);